Ten railway and tram things you must see or do in Milan

 In the town of Varedo you will reach the tram depot: in the court you can sometimes see old rolling stock (cars from the 20s, now used for shunting purpose).
 After the town centre of Limbiate, right before arriving at the terminus, a large turn in a field evokes for a while the countryside, now disappeared

 5) All around the city on the ring railway

 Take the S9 suburban railway in Milano San Cristoforo station (southern suburbs) or in Milano Greco (just north of city centre): the ring railway runs very close to old town estern edges, passing by buildings dating back to the first half of 20th century.
 There’s a train every 30 minutes, calling at four stops: Milano Porta Romana is a station with an interesting architecture and was once surrounded by factories (during WWI, this area was targeted by the first air bombing on Milan, by German planes).

-Walking for ten minutes, you reach the very last remains of the 17th Century city fortifications, now hosting the “Terme di Milano” (Milan baths): in the courtyard there is an astonishing Peter Witt streetcar used… as a sauna!
-There’s a reason for this tribute: the space within the city walls was used for years as a depot for tram vehicles
+Walking for ten minutes, you reach the very last remains of the 17th Century city fortifications, the ancient gate, now hosting the “Terme di Milano” (Milan baths): in the courtyard there is an astonishing Peter Witt streetcar used… as a sauna!
+There’s a reason for this tribute: the space within the city walls was used for years as a depot for tram vehicles.

 6) The “lilac” underground line

 Opened in 2013, the M5 line is the first driverless metro in Milan: if you sit in the front of the train, you can experience an exciting trip in the brand-new tunnels.
 As you arrive in Porta Garibaldi, shift to the “green line station” and observe the two disused tracks on both sides of the rails now in use: they were part of a planned fast tram system (underground only in central areas) that was conceived in the 60s, but never built